Getting started

 Course setup

-Setting up a course
+Adding a new course

 1